linux-kdevops/kdevops-history/README.md

 it.
 Give kdevops a test run, and if you get support added, feel free to extend this list.

+The list of supported distributions are parft of the list of avaiable distributions you can select for using `make menuconfig`.

 Currently supported target Linux distributions:

    * Debian testing